Amir Sends Congratulations To President Of Azerbaijan

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani sent Tuesday a cable of congratulations to President of the Republic of Azerbaijan HE Ilham Aliyev on the occasion of the Republic Day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent Tuesday a cable of congratulations to President of the Republic of Azerbaijan Ilham Aliyev on the occasion of the Republic Day.

 Legal Disclaimer: